kyma-project/community/collaboration/extending-kyma-cli.md

 * <function-code.extension> where the developer can write his logic to test.
 The `extension` is language specific.
 * `dependecies.extension` file with list of dependencies. eg. `package.json` for node and `go.mod and go.sum` for golang dependencies

->The templates generated should be placed a directory in the kyma cli.
+>The templates generated should be placed a directory in the library for the functions.
 We should have templates for each language that can be supported.
 In the future if we are supporting more runtime we can move it to separate repo.

 ##### config.yaml